Syringic acid: Natural occurrence

 Syringic acid can be found in several plants including Ardisia elliptica and Schumannianthus dichotomus.
 It is biosynthesized by the shikimic acid pathway in plants.

 Synthesis

 Syringic acid can be prepared by selectively hydrolyzing (demethylating) eudesmic acid with 20% sulfuric acid.

 Presence in food

-Syringic acid can be found in several fruits including olives, dates, spices, pumpkin, grapes, acai palm, honey, red wine, among others.
+Syringic acid can be found in several consumables including olives, dates, spices, pumpkin, grapes, acai palm, honey, red wine, among others.
 Its presence in the ancient Egyptian drink shedeh could confirm it was made out of grape, as syringic acid is released by the breakdown of the compound malvidin, also found in red wine.
 It is also found in vinegar.

 Applications

-Various studies have found syringic acid to have potentially useful properties such as anti-oxidant, anti-microbial, anti-inflammation, anti-cancer, and anti-diabetic.
+Various studies have found syringic acid to have potentially useful properties as an anti-oxidant, anti-microbial, anti-inflammation, anti-cancer, and anti-diabetic.

+Syringic acid has a hepatotoxic effect upon ingestion, and is a skin/eye irritant.

 Syringic acid can be enzymatically polymerized.
 Laccase and peroxidase induced the polymerization of syringic acid to give a poly(1,4-phenylene oxide) bearing a carboxylic acid at one end and a phenolic hydroxyl group at the other.